Isvvc/jmos/README.md

 # Project-Oghma-Markdown

-Generating Markdown files for Skyrim mod lists
+JSON and Markdown organization for Skyrim and other game mod lists

 ## Purpose